Eternal inflation near inflection points: a challenge to primordial black hole models: Fokker--Planck equation and eternal inflation

 \section{Fokker--Planck equation and eternal inflation}

-Let us study the stochastic dynamics of the inflaton field $\phi$, using the number of e-folds of expansion $N$ as the time variable ($\dd N = H \dd t$).
+Let us study the stochastic dynamics of the inflaton field $\phi$, using the number of e-folds of expansion $N$ as the time variable\footnote{For motivation to use $N$ as the time variable in stochastic inflation, see \cite{Finelli:2008zg, Vennin:2015hra}.} ($\dd N = H \dd t$).
 The field's probability distribution $P(\phi,N)$ follows the Fokker--Planck equation (see, e.g., \cite{Vennin:2020kng, Vennin:2024yzl})

 where we introduced the Fokker--Planck operator $\cL_{\text{FP},\phi}$.
 Here $\cV$ is the `effective potential' (not to be confused with the inflaton potential $V$) that gives the deterministic drift through $\partial_N\phi = -\cV'(\phi)$ when stochastic effects are disregarded, and $\sigma$ is the diffusion strength that controls the field's variance through $\partial_N \expval{\phi^2} = \expval{\sigma^2(\phi)}$ when the drift is disregarded.
 Equation \eqref{eq:fokker_planck} applies if the field evolution is Markovian, that is, if the stochastic noise only depends on the current field value $\phi$.
 This is true, in particular, during slow-roll inflation, where